johnomarkid/elm-electron-webpack/README.md

 Now for the fun part.
 Here's how this goes when electron isn't in the picture.

 - write some elm code
+- run `elm init`
+    - elm will ask you to create a `elm.json` file which contains the package defintion for your package.
+All options should be self-explanatory and you do not need to think about this until later.
 - run `elm make Main.elm --output bundle.js` which compiles the elm code into javascript
 - import bundle.js into javascript and embed it into a div in your html.